Doberman Ear Crops

 Q: Can you do a “custom crop” to make the ears look the way I want?

-If you are looking for a particular look, we recommend an ear crop consultation.
+If you are looking for a particular look, we recommend a free ear crop consultation.
 Ear crops are designed to compliment a dog’s look and are based on an individual dog’s head and ear length, purpose of the pet (show or companion) and the breed specific standards.
+Most people will also bring pictures of their desired ear crop style to their appointment if they are looking for a specific style.

 Q: What are the pre-surgery requirements at Animal Medical Clinic?